hackcatml/pynereal/README.md

 - There’s a bb1d and weekly high–low calculation example.
 Uncomment it.
 - Also uncomment the keys and values in the `custom_inputs` parameter a few lines below.
 - Go to the `demo_1m.py` strategy file and uncomment the Custom Inputs section.
-- The HTF calculation result will be used in backtesting.
+- The precomputed result will be used in backtesting.

 2. If it's for real-time trading
 - Go to `main.py` and search for the string `module calculation`.